hackus/wsl-scripts/README.md

 After runing these scripts you will be able to run docker and docker-compose on your machine.

+# Note
+Setup_12_Dos2unix_WSL.sh is needed to modify line ending to unix style.
+I have already modified them, you can skip it.

 # Legend:
 ```
 For some it may sound redundant but I also forget this stuff if not using for a long period